davidjbuchanan/MS4-LiveStrong/README.md

     - the add_coupon views and forms files were developed independantly

 - **Home app**
     - this is a standard home app with a 404 view and url.
-It is very similar to that of the Code Institute's [Boutique Ado](https://github.com/ckz8780/boutique_ado_v1) repo.
+The toasts and message section was taken from Code Institute's [Boutique Ado](https://github.com/ckz8780/boutique_ado_v1) repo.

 - **Products app and Profiles app**
     - ckz8780 [Boutique Ado](https://github.com/ckz8780/boutique_ado_v1) apps were used in its entirety aside from styling.